-Thanks to these traditional Italian biscotti recipes, you will never go back to eating a store-bought biscotto!
-Now, you'll be able to make your very own homemade biscotti from scratch that taste superior to any you can buy.
+Thanks to these traditional Italian almond biscotti recipes, you will never go back to eating a store-bought biscotto!
+Now, you'll be able to make your very own homemade biscotti from scratch that tastes superior to any you can buy.

 Bake some today and experience the delicious, Old World taste of Italy's most popular biscuits.
 They're perfect to enjoy with your hot cappuccino.